michaeltoohig/bilolok/README.md

   - [ ] Looks like we have to resolve cross-origin assets

 - [ ] Translations
-  - [ ] Store preference same as dark/light mode
+  - [x] Store preference same as dark/light mode

+- [ ] Refactor frontend components
+  - [ ] Move map components to map directory
+  - [ ] break out components related to map edit/create to a subdirectory

 - [ ] Vue-tour ?